 Both techniques usually include information that is important to the character or the story development.
 This information is not always clearly stated, and sometimes the reader has to infer the connection.

-Here are a few helpful videos for understanding how foreshadowing and flashbacks work:
+Here are two helpful videos for understanding how foreshadowing and flashbacks work:

 Foreshadowing Literary Device, by Harry You and Cameron Nyugen: